wcfrobert/wcfrobert.github.io/_posts/2023-01-15-zerotoone.md

 > "But taking a merely professional view of the workplace, in which free agents check in and out on a transactional basis, is worse than cold: it's not even rational.
 Time is your most valuable asset, it's odd to spent it working with people who don't envision any long-term future together"

 > "Computers are complements for humans, not substitutes.
-The most valuable businesss of coming decades will be built by entrepreneurs who seek to empower peopel rather than try to make them obsolete"
+The most valuable businesses of coming decades will be built by entrepreneurs who seek to empower people rather than try to make them obsolete"

 * 95% of Google's revenue comes from advertising
 * Venture capital is important.
 It accounts for less than 0.2% of the GDP, but the result of those investment disproportionately propel the entire economy.
 Venture-backed companies create 11% of all private sector jobs.